radman13666/radman13666.github.io/_posts/2021-07-18-overpass3-hosting.markdown

 ## ATTACK NARRATIVE

-This section details the actions taken by the tester, in chronological order, in fully compromise the target system.
+This section details the actions taken by the tester, in chronological order, to fully compromise the target system.

 ### Scanning